Elliot518/tech-bible/English/7_AI/MachineLearning/regression.md

 2. Use the Kaggle command-line interface (CLI), which is a tool for programmatic access to all datasets available via Kaggle(recommend)

+    ```shell
+    kaggle datasets download -d CooperUnion/cardataset
+    ```
+    Unzip the file, inside, there’s one file: data.csv

+&nbsp;

+### 3. Exploratory data analysis

+We need to know what kind of data we have and whether it is useful.
+We do this with exploratory data analysis (EDA)

+- The distribution of the target variable
+- The features in this dataset
+- The distribution of values in these features
+- The quality of the data
+- The number of missing values

+#### 3-1) Exploratory data analysis toolbox

+> The main tools for this analysis are Jupyter Notebook, Matplotlib, and Pandas

+- Jupyter Notebook

+    It is a tool for interactive execution of Python code.
+It allows us to execute a piece of code and immediately see the outcome.
+In addition, we can display charts and add notes with comments in free text.
+It also supports other languages such as R or Julia (hence the name: Jupyter stands for Julia, Python, R), but we will use it only for Python.

+- Matplotlib

+    It is a library for plotting.
+It is very powerful and allows you to create different types of visualizations, such as line charts, bar charts, and histograms.

+- Pandas

+    It is a library for working with tabular data.
+It can read data from any source, be it a CSV file, a JSON file, or a database.